zebrajack/Tangent-Images/README.md

 ## Attribution

-If you find this repository useful for your own work, please make sure to cite our paper:
+If you find this repository useful for your own work, please consider citing our paper:

 ```
 @article{eder2019tangent,